How to Install Docker on Linux and Run Your First Container

 Run Your First Docker Container

 With Docker installed, let’s run a test container.
 Docker uses images (templates) to create containers.
-Docker Hub (the online image registry) has many official images.
+Docker Hub (the default online image registry) hosts thousands of official and community images.
 A good first test is the hello-world image.
 In your terminal, run:

 docker run hello-world